Travel Tips - The Rules of the Road

 - A passenger cancelling in a timely way but the cancellation was not recorded correctly or was not transmitted to the bus operator in time.

 A no-show beyond the control of the passenger will not be counted as a no-show.
-Passengers are encouraged to contact us if a no-show was beyond the passenger's control.
+Veification of the reason given may be required to waive the No Show fee.

 - Family emergency.